Normal age-related memory problems

 - Medications: confusion or memory loss can be side effects of taking certain medicines, such as sedatives.
 A GP can discuss with you whether stopping or switching medication would be a good idea.

-- Hormonal changes: for example, some women complain of memory problems in relation to the menopause.
+- Hormonal changes: for example, some women experience memory problems around the time of the menopause.
+If these are troublesome, discuss your symptoms with your GP.

 - Underactive thyroid: when the thyroid gland (in the neck) doesn’t produce enough hormones.
 This can usually be treated with medication.